manansaini/sandbox/QA/SecArch.md

 XSS is a type of computer security vulnerability typically found in web applications.
 XSS enables attackers to inject client-side scripts into web pages viewed by other users.
 XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.

 # ISO 27001

+ISO 27001 (formally known as ISO/IEC 27001:2005) is a specification for an information security management system (ISMS).
+An ISMS is a framework of policies and procedures that includes all legal, physical and technical controls involved in an organisation's information risk management processes.

+ISO 27001 uses a topdown, risk-based approach and is technology-neutral.
+The specification defines a six-part planning process:

+    Define a security policy.
+    Define the scope of the ISMS.
+    Conduct a risk assessment.
+    Manage identified risks.
+    Select control objectives and controls to be implemented.
+    Prepare a statement of applicability.

+# CoBIT
+COBIT  is a framework for developing, implementing, monitoring and improving information technology (IT) governance and management practices.The goal of the framework is to provide a common language for business executives to communicate with each other about goals, objectives and results.

+The name COBIT originally stood for "Control Objectives for Information and Related Technology," but the spelled-out version of the name was dropped in favor of the acronym in the fifth iteration of the framework.

+COBIT 5 is based on five key principles for governance and management of enterprise IT:

+   Principle 1: Meeting Stakeholder Needs
+   Principle 2: Covering the Enterprise End-to-End Principle 3: Applying a Single, Integrated Framework Principle 4: Enabling a Holistic Approach
+   Principle 5: Separating Governance From Management

+# SAML

+# OAuth